Breaking up Prolonged Sedentary Behavior to Improve Cardiometabolic Health: An Adaptive Dose-Finding Study (The BREAK II Study)

 BREAK II Study Team: 347-213-0907 / cbch_break2study@cumc.columbia.edu |

 U.S. Adults spend on average 11 to 12 hours a day sitting.
 Daily sedentary behavior is strongly associated with the risk of heart disease.
 The purpose of the BREAK II research study is to answer two questions: (1) How frequently should periods of prolonged sedentary time be interrupted? and (2) What is the appropriate duration or length of time of these breaks in sedentary time?
-If you are 18 years old or older and have no history of chronic diseases, and no physical disability preventing ability to walk and a non-smoker, you may be eligible for this study.
-Participants will receive up to $270 for complete participation in this study with the option to receive an additional $175 for complete participation in two optional sub-studies.
+If you are 18 years old or older, have a limited or no history of chronic diseases, have no physical disability preventing ability to walk, and are a non-smoker you may be eligible for this study.
+Participants will receive up to $325 for complete participation in this study.
+Participants will also have the option to receive an additional $80 for referring up to 2 people to complete the study.
 Please copy this link: tinyurl.com/BREAKII into your browser to learn more and complete our survey to see if you qualify.
 For more information contact our team!
+(347) 213-0907 cbch_break2study@cumc.columbia.edu

 Investigator